ewowi/StarDocs/docs/BasicsStarMod/StandardsAndGuidelines.md

     * init Variable: functions, not classes
 * Pragmatic use of Design Patterns (e.g. Singleton) and OO concepts - aiming at maximal efficiency in ESP32 environment
 * Code should be as readable as possible
+    * Minimal code lines
+    * Only .h (not .cpp) if possible, as it might be a nice c practive but makes code less easier to read (less compact, defaults only in .h) and maintain
+    * No get/set like function wrappers around variables
 * Other standards and guidelines yet to be written down 🤭